Melanoleuca

-Classification and phylogeny
+Taxonomy

 DNA studies have confirmed Melanoleuca as monophyletic (and definitely separate from genus Leucopaxillus, which is morphologically similar and previously thought to be allied).

 Other phylogenetic studies based on molecular characters have shown that Melanoleuca does not belong to the Tricholomataceae.
 Moncalvo et al. presented a molecular phylogeny of the Agaricales based on LSU ribosomal RNA sequence data, including sequences of M. alboflavida and M. cognata.
 In this phylogeny Melanoleuca was clustered with Pluteus but with low bootstrap support.

 Matheny et al. performed a phylogenetic analysis of the Agaricales based on six-gene regions, including sequences of M. verrucipes.
 In this analysis Melanoleuca, Pluteus and Volvariella were recovered as a monophyletic group and closely related with the aquatic gasteromycete Limnoperdon.
 These three genera together with members of the Amanitaceae and Pleurotaceae conformed the Pluteoid clade.
 Garnica et al. and Binder et al. recovered a similar topology with Pluteus, Volvariella and Melanoleuca as a monophyletic group.
 Justo et al. performed a molecular phylogeny of the family Pluteaceae and found Melanoleuca to be the sister group to a clade composed of Pluteus and Volvopluteus.
 This clade was poorly supported in their analysis.